 MOD RCC/68A11/1

-RESOLUTION 157 (Rev. DUBAI, 2018)
+RESOLUTION 157 (Rev. bucharest, 2022)

 Strengthening of the project execution and project monitoring functions in ITU

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

 a) No. 118 of the ITU Constitution outlining the Union's dual responsibility as a United Nations specialized agency and executing agency for implementing projects under the United Nations development system or other funding arrangements so as to facilitate and enhance telecommunication/information and communication technology (ICT) development by offering, organizing and coordinating technical cooperation and assistance activities;